 "I lived in this place down in Florida when I was growing up.
 There was this guy that used to come around with an ice cream truck.
 He was kinda tall, had a beard and talked to all the kids in this real high pitched voice.
 Anyway, he was selling ice cream one day and we noticed that he only took ice cream out of this one white cooler.
 So, I asked him why he only used that one cooler and he said something about it being a bathroom.
 Yeah, something like that."

 A less wordy version:

 Cutting the rambling gets to your punchline quicker.
-Taking a circuitous route to the punchline just aggravates readers and loses followers.
+Taking a circuitous route to the punchline aggravates readers and loses the audience.
 Never be afraid to cut your words out.
 Well, wait a minute, never be afraid to cut the wrong words out.

 Or Pick The Right Words

 Getting Your Flow Right